← The journal Vertical M&A Guides February 19, 2026

 Wealthtech Software Valuations

-- Advisor stickiness: Software deeply embedded in daily advisory workflows (portfolio management, financial planning, CRM) benefits from extremely high switching costs
+• Advisor stickiness: Software embedded in daily advisory workflows can create high switching costs

-- Data assets: Proprietary financial data, performance benchmarks, and client analytics are highly valued
+• Data assets: Proprietary financial data, benchmarks, and client analytics can be difficult to replicate

-- Regulatory moat: Compliance and regulatory technology creates natural barriers to entry and switching
+• Regulatory moat: Compliance and regulatory technology can create recurring demand and switching friction

-- Network effects: Platforms like iCapital that connect asset managers with advisory firms benefit from network effects that increase value with scale
+• Network effects: Platforms like iCapital that connect asset managers with advisory firms can become more valuable with scale

-- Payments and transaction revenue: Wealthtech companies that capture transaction-based revenue (trading, custody, payment processing) benefit from revenue streams that scale with AUM growth
+• Transaction revenue: Wealthtech companies that capture trading, custody, payment, or other transaction-based revenue may benefit from revenue streams that scale with client activity

 Key Acquirer Profiles